LinkedIn is an incredibly vast medium for you to grow your business. It’s equipped with a multitude of features and functionalities to help you grow.

-LinkedIn automation tools are pieces of software (sometimes extensions, sometimes cloud-based solutions) that do all the job that usually a leadgen specialist is responsible for – visiting profiles, connecting with people, sending follow-ups, tracking everything and fixing down achievements.
+LinkedIn automation tools are pieces of software (sometimes extensions, sometimes cloud-based solutions) that do all the jobs that usually a leadgen specialist is responsible for – visiting profiles, connecting with people, sending follow-ups, tracking activities and delivering analytics.

-Some tools focus on lead generation, some helps more with growing engagement (engagement pods).
+Some tools focus on lead generation, some helps more with engagement grow (engagement pods).

 1) outreach automation

-2) scrapers or data extractors (finding required contact data on LinkedIn)
+2) scrapers or data extractors (find required contact data on LinkedIn)

 3) combination of both aforementioned